lexibank/tlopo/out/vol2/chapter3.md

 ## 8. Fire

 Oceanic languages generally have a sizeable vocabulary relating to fire.
 The present discussion is concerned chiefly with the chemistry of fire, i.e. with terms for the processes and products of burning.
 Cognate sets and reconstructed terms to do with human uses of fire were dealt with in volume 1 and most of these items will not be discussed here.
-The reconstructions presented in volume 1 (pp.143–157, 293–295) include Poc &ast;api ‘fire’, &ast;rapu(R) ‘hearth, fireplace’, &ast;suka, &ast;suka-i ‘make fire with fire-plough’, &ast;tutu(ŋ),&ast;tuŋi-‘set fire to, light (a fire)’, &ast;tunu ‘roast on embers or in fire’, &ast;sunu ‘singe’, &ast;nasu(q) ‘boil’, &ast;pa[ka]-qasu ‘cure by smoking’, &ast;tapa ‘dry food by heat to preserve it, smoke food’, &ast;raraŋ, raŋ-i ‘heat s.t. or warm oneself by fire’, &ast;sokot-i ‘burn grass, rubbish +’, &ast;sulu ‘dry coconut leaf torch’,&ast;qumun ‘oven made with hot stones’ and PEOc &ast;papia ‘firewood’.
+The reconstructions presented in volume 1 (pp.143–157, 293–295) include Poc _&ast;api_ ‘fire’, _&ast;rapu(R)_ ‘hearth, fireplace’, _&ast;suka_, _&ast;suka-i_ ‘make fire with fire-plough’, _&ast;tutu(ŋ)_, _&ast;tuŋi-_ ‘set fire to, light (a fire)’, _&ast;tunu_ ‘roast on embers or in fire’, _&ast;sunu_ ‘singe’, _&ast;nasu(q)_ ‘boil’, _&ast;pa[ka]-qasu_ ‘cure by smoking’, _&ast;tapa_ ‘dry food by heat to preserve it, smoke food’, _&ast;raraŋ_, _&ast;raŋ-i_ ‘heat s.t. or warm oneself by fire’, _&ast;sokot-i_ ‘burn grass, rubbish +’, _&ast;sulu_ ‘dry coconut leaf torch’, _&ast;qumun_ ‘oven made with hot stones’ and PEOc _&ast;papia_ ‘firewood’.

 Oceanic languages, by and large, make similar lexical distinctions to everyday English when talking about chemistry of fire, but the matches are not exact.
 Many Oceanic primary terms (single morpheme lexemes) are polysemous or have a rather broad range of reference, e.g. in a given language the same term may denote both ‘ashes’ and ‘fireplace’, or ‘ash’ and ‘soot’, or ‘live coals’ and ‘embers’.
 English too, is vague or general in many of its primary terms, and relies on compounds and phrasal expressions to make finer distinctions, for example embers has a broad range of reference, as shown by such conventional descriptive expressions as live coals, glowing embers, dying embers, dull black embers, hot ash, white ash.

 The kinds of lexical distinctions commonly made in Oceanic languages in this semantic domain can be exemplified by comparing Mota, of the Banks Is., Vanuatu ([Codrington and Palmer 1896](../references.md#source-CodringtonandPalmer1896)) and Kiriwina of the Trobriand Is., Milne Bay Province, Papua New Guinea (Lawton pers. comm.).

-Mota has the general term av ‘fire’ and at least nine terms for kinds of burning and emissions fom fire: gao ‘burn (intr.)’, gao-serlawalawa ‘burn with flame’, pepe-roworowo ‘(of sparks, flames) fly up, flare, flash’, malawo-av ‘fire flaming high’, gara-mwea-av (N) ‘flame’, lawa (V) ‘to blaze, flame’, lolowo ‘to flare, flame’, taŋaŋoi ‘(fire) almost gone out’, asu (N) ‘smoke’, (V) ‘emit smoke, go up as smoke’.
-Mota also distinguishes the following stages in the reduction of wood by burning: gar-taŋasul ‘firestick, burning log or stick’, gao-searag ‘(of fuel) burn from middle to outside’, gao-taweraga ‘burn down into embers’, mata-were-av ‘live embers’, tawene ‘a live coal, single live ember’, taweris ‘dull black embers’, gar-taweris ‘black embers, charcoal’, taŋarnai ‘fine ashes’, tuwus ‘the accumulation of ashes in a fireplace’, tarowo ‘ashes, white ashes of burnt out wood’.
+Mota has the general term _av_ ‘fire’ and at least nine terms for kinds of burning and emissions fom fire: _gao_ ‘burn (intr.)’, _gao-serlawalawa_ ‘burn with flame’, _pepe-roworowo_ ‘(of sparks, flames) fly up, flare, flash’, _malawo-av_ ‘fire flaming high’, _gara-mwea-av_ (N) ‘flame’, _lawa_ (V) ‘to blaze, flame’, _lolowo_ ‘to flare, flame’, _taŋaŋoi_ ‘(fire) almost gone out’, _asu_ (N) ‘smoke’, (V) ‘emit smoke, go up as smoke’.
+Mota also distinguishes the following stages in the reduction of wood by burning: _gar-taŋasul_ ‘firestick, burning log or stick’, _gao-searag_ ‘(of fuel) burn from middle to outside’, _gao-taweraga_ ‘burn down into embers’, _mata-were-av_ ‘live embers’, _tawene_ ‘a live coal, single live ember’, _taweris_ ‘dull black embers’, _gar-taweris_ ‘black embers, charcoal’, _taŋarnai_ ‘fine ashes’, _tuwus_ ‘the accumulation of ashes in a fireplace’, _tarowo_ ‘ashes, white ashes of burnt out wood’.
 It can be seen that about half of these 21 Mota terms are compounds.
 Some dictionaries of Oceanic languages are weak in coverage of compounds and for this reason their listings of fire terms are probably deficient.

 <a id="p-72"></a>

-In Kiriwina, in addition to the three general terms kova (i) ‘fire’, (ii) ‘firestick’, kaimova ‘(fire) be alive’, and kaimata ‘(fire) be dead’, there are at least eight terms for burning and emissions from fire: -gabu ‘burn (intr.)’, lulu ‘blaze’, mayela kova ‘tongues of fire’, kata ‘burn without flame’, kubowa ‘visible heat above a fire’, visiga ‘glow from (unseen) fire’, mseu (N) ‘smoke’, and womi ‘(of smoke) drift, fill house’, and at least half a dozen terms for stages in the reduction of wood: pwakova ‘hot coals’, kovagwaia ‘smouldering ember or spark’, pwanosi ‘cold ashes, residue of white ash and charcoal left after a fire’, tubwaga ‘white ash from dead fire’, kainunukwa ‘partially burnt stick’, and vakatutu ‘burn up completely’.
+In Kiriwina, in addition to the three general terms _kova_ (i) ‘fire’, (ii) ‘firestick’, _kaimova_ ‘(fire) be alive’, and _kaimata_ ‘(fire) be dead’, there are at least eight terms for burning and emissions from fire: _-gabu_ ‘burn (intr.)’, _lulu_ ‘blaze’, _mayela kova_ ‘tongues of fire’, _kata_ ‘burn without flame’, _kubowa_ ‘visible heat above a fire’, _visiga_ ‘glow from (unseen) fire’, _mseu_ (N) ‘smoke’, and _womi_ ‘(of smoke) drift, fill house’, and at least half a dozen terms for stages in the reduction of wood: _pwakova_ ‘hot coals’, _kovagwaia_ ‘smouldering ember or spark’, _pwanosi_ ‘cold ashes, residue of white ash and charcoal left after a fire’, _tubwaga_ ‘white ash from dead fire’, _kainunukwa_ ‘partially burnt stick’, and _vakatutu_ ‘burn up completely’.

 <a id="s-8-1"></a>
 ## 8.1.
 Fire

-The PAn name for fire, &ast;Sapuy, is among the more stable terms in the lexicon.
+The PAn name for fire, _&ast;Sapuy_, is among the more stable terms in the lexicon.

 <table>
 <tr>